japila-books/apache-spark-internals/docs/network/RpcHandler.md

 * `SaslRpcHandler` is requested to `receive` (after authentication is complete)

-* `TransportRequestHandler` is requested to xref:network:TransportRequestHandler.adoc#processRpcRequest[processRpcRequest]
+* `TransportRequestHandler` is requested to network:TransportRequestHandler.md#processRpcRequest[processRpcRequest]

 | `getStreamManager`
 | [[getStreamManager]] Used when...FIXME